Monday, September 24, 2018

 Catching Witches in Zagreb's Upper Town

-Look closely at the spikes on the mace - meant
+Look closely at the spikes on the mace which was installed

 to catch witches flying on brooms!